nginx/unit-docs/source/configuration.rst

 Finally, within an :samp:`action`, you can supply a :samp:`fallback` option beside a :samp:`share`.
 It specifies the :ref:`action
 <configuration-routes-action>` to be taken if the requested file can't be
-accessed at the :samp:`share` path:
+served from the :samp:`share` path:

 .. code-block:: json

    {
-       "share": "/data/www/",
+       "share": "/www/data/static/",
        "fallback": {
            "pass": "applications/php"
        }
    }

+Serving a file can be impossible for different reasons, such as:

+- The file isn't found at the :samp:`share` path.
+- The file's :ref:`MIME type <configuration-share-mime>` doesn't match the :samp:`types` array.
+- The router process has :ref:`insufficient permissions <security-apps>` to access the file or an underlying directory.
+- The request's HTTP method isn't :samp:`GET` or :samp:`HEAD`.

-In the example above, an attempt to serve the requested file from the :samp:`/data/www/` directory is made first.
-Only if the file's not available, the request is passed to the :samp:`php` application.
+In the example above, an attempt to serve the requested file from the :samp:`/www/data/static/` directory is made first.
+Only if the file can't be served, the request is passed to the :samp:`php` application.

 If the :samp:`fallback` itself is a :samp:`share`, it can also contain a nested :samp:`fallback`: